UWPCE-PythonCert/PythonCertDevel/_sources/modules/GraphDatabases.rst.txt

 Other interfaces for neo4j
 ==========================

-neo4j-client is the default Pyhto ninterface developed by the neo4j team.
+neo4j-client is the default Python interface developed by the neo4j team.
 There are other options:

 neomodel
 --------